priyankeshh/Green_Warriors/README.md

 ---

+## 🎯 Objective
+Our goal is simple but powerful: **Empower users to identify, reduce, and repurpose waste** using cutting-edge technology.
+By turning waste into a resource, we help pave the way for a sustainable future.

+---

 ## 🚀 Recycle Radar: Transforming Waste into Opportunity, One Scan at a Time

 **Recycle Radar**, developed by the Green Warriors team, is designed to revolutionize waste management by making recycling intuitive, educational, and rewarding.
 With this app, users can easily identify, upcycle, and repurpose waste materials, fostering a lifestyle of sustainability.